Aaron

 A well-built aggressive right-handed batsman, Aaron Finch is an Australian cricketer who first represented Australia at the Under-19 World Cup in 2006.
 His first-class debut came against the touring Indians in December 2007.

 Fondly known as “Finchy”, he was chosen for Victoria in the 2009-10 season where he scored his maiden first-class century.
 His impressive performance in the Sheffield Shield and the Pura Cup established him as Victoria’s strength.
-Later, in the Big Bash Twenty20 tournament, he scored 189 runs; only second to Kieron Pollard and that earned him a place in the Rajasthan team in the Indian T20 League.
-In 2011, the Delhi franchise spotted his talent and signed him for the fourth and fifth seasons of Indian T20 League.
-The following year, he replaced Michael Clarke in the Pune squad.
+Finch has been a regular in the Indian T20 League as well and has represented as many as 9 teams.

 Mostly known as a big-hitter, Finch has a great variety of shots to offer which are useful in the starting overs of the innings.
 His impressive strike rate has always been a thing to look out for.
 In 2015, he became the first player to score 1000 runs in the Big Bash League.
 He also captained his country in the shortest format of the game when he was also rated as the number 1 batsman in international T20 cricket.